Buffalo man charged with assaulting a police officer on Genesee Street

 When Henley reportedly swung the bat again, another police officer shot his gun, hitting the Henley in his abdomen.
 The actions of the Buffalo Police officer are being reviewed by the Erie County District Attorney's Office and the Buffalo Police Department.

+A spokesperson for the Buffalo Police Department has identified both officers as Alyssa Peron and Karl Schultz.
+Both are currently on administrative leave.

+Flynn said his office will be reviewing videos of the incident, including police body camera footage.

 Henley was transported to Erie County Medical Center following the shooting, where he was in critical but stable condition Saturday night.
-On Sunday afternoon, a spokesperson for the Buffalo Police Department said his condition was stable.
+As of Monday afternoon, the family of Henley said he was back in the ICU at ECMC and listed as critical, but stable.

 The District Attorney's Office says Henley was virtually arraigned before Buffalo City Court Judge Diane Wray on Monday for one count of assault in the second degree and one count of criminal possession of a weapon in the third degree, both are class D felonies.